angelvs1411/job_scraper/README.md

 git --version

-Other wise enter the commands below in your terminal depending on your OS:
+Other wise follow the instructions and enter the commands below in your terminal depending on your OS to install.

 Mac:

 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install.sh)"

+After homebrew is installed, run the command "ls -a" open the .profile or .zprofile file (whichever is present) and add this line to the bottom of the file:

 export PATH="/usr/local/opt/python/libexec/bin:$PATH"

+Then run these commands:

 brew install python